Gettig rid of floor stains

 Cleaning fresh silicone from the floor

 If you are in time, you can ensure the silicone doesn't harden to the floor.
 In these cases, if you act quickly, you can clean the silicone from the floor.
-This is the same for hardwood, tile, concrete, linoleum or any floor except carpet.
+This is the same for hardwood, tile, concrete, linoleum, or any floor except carpet.
 All you have to use is a degreasing agent (such as dish soap) and a cloth.

 Even if the silicone has hardened a little, the cloth and degreaser might be enough.
 Put it in a spray bottle and apply it to the spill.
 If you use warm water, the action may be even better.
-This is a method to remove from a floor without scratching, but time and material is important.
+This is a method to remove from a floor without scratching, but time and material are important.
 For example, concrete is more porous and may seep into the floor more quickly.

 Acetone and ether

 Not sure how to remove dried silicone from hardwood floors?
-Being a fragile surface, parquet and other hardwood flooring requires a special method to remove the remains of silicone putty or caulk.
+Being a fragile surface, parquet and other hardwood flooring require a special method to remove the remains of silicone putty or caulk.
 This is because it is easily damaged.
 A mixture of acetone and ether will help to achieve this because it breaks down the silicone, rather than chipping it off or cleaning it away.

 Removing the silicone from the floor without scratching is possible thanks to this solution.
 To remove silicone spills with acetone and ether: